human-solutions/fluent-typed/README.md

 mod l10n;
 use l10n::L10n;

-fn main() {
 // Load english translations in an L10nLanguage struct.
 // It provides safe function for accessing all messages. let strs: L10nLanguage = L10n::EnGb.load().unwrap();

-    // with the feature "langneg" you can do automatic language negotiation,
+// with the feature "langneg" you can do automatic language
-    // which falls back on the default language as configured in the BuildOptions
+// negotiation, which falls back on the default language as
-    // in the build.rs when generating.
-    let _ = L10n::langneg("en-GB");
+// configured in the BuildOptions in the build.rs when generating. let _ = L10n::langneg("en-GB");

 // In Dioxus/Leptos/Silkenweb etc the L10nLanguage struct is typically
 // used inside of a Signal or other reactive construct, so that all
 // translations are automatically updated when the struct is changed.

-    // A message without arguments.
+// A message without arguments. assert_eq!("Welcome!", strs.msg_greeting());
-    assert_eq!("Welcome!", strs.msg_greeting());
 // A message with a string argument (AsRef<str>). assert_eq!("Hello world", strs.msg_hello("world"));
 // A message with a number argument (Into<FluentNumber>). assert_eq!("You have 2 unread messages", strs.msg_unread_messages(2));

-    // the list of the translated, human-readable language names. let language_names: Vec<&'static str> = L10n.iter().map(|lang| lang.language_name()).collect();
+// the list of the translated, human-readable language names. let language_names: Vec<&'static str>
+  = L10n.iter().map(|lang| lang.language_name()).collect();

 // typically server-side, you'll load all the languages let languages = L10n::load_all();

-}
 ```

 ## Type deduction